 While Fort Kochi comes alive during the Biennale, the charm of the place is definitely more than just the festival.
 Walking through the streets in the evenings with no particular destination in mind was by far one of my most favourite things to do while I was there.
 I spent an entire evening watching kids play football in the public ground, and on another day, walked by the beach and hung out with fishermen catching fish at the Chinese fishing nets area.

-Given its colonial history, Fort Kochi also has a lot of interesting historical sites, particularly religious institutions.
+Given its colonial past, Fort Kochi also has a lot of interesting historical sites, particularly religious institutions.
 St. Francis Church is where the body of the famous explorer Vasco da Gama was initially buried and is an interesting site to visit.
 The Santa Cruz Basilica Cathedral stands high and mighty and is particularly stunning during sunset while visiting the Jewish Synagogue was my first exposure to a Jewish church and therefore very fascinating.
 There is also a Dutch Cemetery which I was keen to visit but learned that it was now closed to visitors.

 Further, Mattancherry town in itself is an exquisite experience of sights, sounds, smells, taste, and most importantly- the mind.
 Walking down lanes lined with spice shops, tea shops, trading companies, and old warehouses took me back to the colonial era and made me wonder what it must have been like in its heyday as a busy trading port under colonial rule.